gpuweb/cts/docs/fp_primer.md

 AbstractFloat internally is defined as a f64, and this applies for exact and correctly rounded accuracies.
 Thus, correctly rounded refers to the nearest f64 values.
 However, AbstractFloat differs for ULP and absolute errors.
-Reading the spec strictly, these all have unbounded accuracies, but is recommended that their accuracies be at least as good as the f32 equivalent.
+Reading the spec strictly, these all have unbounded accuracies, but it is recommended that their accuracies be at least as good as the f32 equivalent.

 The difference between f32 and f64 ULP at a specific value X are significant, so at least as good as f32 requirement is always less strict than if it was